Driver Safety: The Essentials of a Safe Driving Program

 • Blog

-• Driver Safety: The Essentials of a Comprehensive Safe Driving Program
+• Driver Safety: The Essentials of a Safe Driving Program

-Driver Safety: The Essentials of a Comprehensive Safe Driving Program
+Driver Safety: The Essentials of a Safe Driving Program

 Categories: Mobile Workforce Vehicle Reimbursement

 Employees that drive for work are an essential part of most businesses.
-However, whether they’re unaware or they’ve prioritized other initiatives, a portion of companies have no safety program at all.
-Fortunately, companies can address this issue easily with a comprehensive safety program.
-But what makes a safety program comprehensive?
-What all goes into it?
+However, whether they’re unaware or they’ve prioritized other initiatives, too many companies haven’t put enough thought into driver safety.
+Fortunately, solutions exist to address this issue.
+What goes into those solutions?
 Let’s dig in.

-A comprehensive safe driving program consists of three pieces: insurance verification, motor vehicle records and driver safety training.
-Each piece covers an essential aspect of driver safety.
+A driver safety program should include one or all of the following: insurance verification, motor vehicle records and driver safety training.
+Each covers an essential aspect of driver safety.
 Companies may implement one or two of these, but without all three they still have blind spots.
-Most businesses will outsource each of these pieces.
-We’ll go into each in detail below, beginning with insurance verification.
+Most businesses will outsource each of them.
+We’ll go into each in detail below, beginning with insurance verification and monitoring.

 Motor Vehicle Records (MVRs)